gazebosim/gz-sim/doc/distributed_simulation.md

     to join.
 Simulation will not begin until **N** secondaries have been discovered.

-In all other environemtsn, the secondaries, the instance will only read the role environment variable
+In all other environments, the secondaries, the instance will only read the role environment variable

 * **IGN_GAZEBO_NETWORK_ROLE=SECONDARY** - Dictates that the role of this